 Tip: Every weekend there are art workshops at the National Art Gallery for kids ages three years and up.
 (The price for workshops are 30 DKK, about $5.00 USD)

-Final Tips for Visiting Copenhagen with Kids
+Final Tips for Visiting Copenhagen with a Toddler or a Baby

 The Copenhagen Card might save you lots of money and time when it comes to waiting in lines and buying transport and event tickets.
 For the single price of the Copenhagen Card you get admission to 79 museums and attractions, and train, bus, harbor and metro transportation.
 It also gives you discounts on many restaurants and entertainment.
 Do some calculations and estimations to figure out if buying the card will end up saving money on your family’s trip.